-Film, television and theatre may exert a powerful influence on community attitudes towards mental ill-health due to their broad reach and appeal.
+Film, television and theatre may exert a powerful influence on community attitudes towards mental health concerns due to their broad reach and appeal.

 As such, collaboration between the mental health sector and the film, television and theatre industries may provide the potential for positive portrayals that entertain and inform the audience, as well as countering negative portrayals of mental illness and mental health problems.

-When handled well, storylines involving mental ill-health provide an opportunity for sensitive, engaging and powerful material.
+When handled well, storylines involving mental health concerns provide an opportunity for sensitive, engaging and powerful material.

-However, when handled poorly, storylines can have harmful effects, perpetuating the stigma associated with mental ill-health and reducing the likelihood that those with mental ill-health will seek appropriate help.
+However, when handled poorly, storylines can have harmful effects, perpetuating the stigma associated with mental health conerns and reducing the likelihood that those experiencing mental health concerns will seek appropriate help.

-There are a range of factors for those in the stage and screen industry to consider when considering production or development of creative works, which touch on mental ill-health.
+There are a range of factors for those in the stage and screen industry to consider when considering production or development of creative works, which touch on mental health concerns.

 A survey conducted by SANE Australia (2005) found that 76% of consumers and carers experience stigma at least every few months.
 Stigma can lead to discrimination in areas such as housing, study and employment.
 It may also prevent people from seeking help, resulting in untreated illness and possibly contributing to suicidal thinking and behaviour.